 At its core, a life insurance policy provides your family with an amount of money, called a death benefit, should you as the insured die.

-Your employer’s plan may be affordable and easy to enroll in, but the policy may not provide enough of a monetary benefit to your family if you die.
+Your employer’s plan may be affordable and easy to enroll in, but the policy may not provide enough of a monetary benefit to your family should you pass away.
 In addition, you may not be able to continue the policy if you change jobs.

 Look for a reputable company with name recognition and a history of serving consumers.

 There are two major factors to consider here: your debt, and your family’s needs.

 In addition, you want to leave behind enough money for your family to continue their current lifestyle.
 Life insurance can also help cover:

-5. What’s the difference between term and permanent policies?
+5. What’s the difference between term and permanent life insurance policies?

 Term life insurance provides a death benefit for a certain period of time, usually 10, 20 or 30 years, and is typically less expensive than permanent life insurance.